 5. Uneven Division of Time Between Papers

-Some students will spend too long on one specific paper, either Physics, Chemistry, and or Maths, and then will not complete the other papers.
-Some students may allocate their time unevenly, leading to loss of marks; if one subject went exceptionally well, you still lose total marks by not dividing your time.
-It is reasonable to plan depending upon how long the subject or paper is, but 1-hour maintenance is a good time to divide by.
+Some students will spend too long on one specific paper, either Physics, Chemistry, or Maths, and then will not complete the other papers.
+Some students may allocate their time unevenly, leading to a loss of marks; if one subject went exceptionally well, they still lose total marks by not dividing their time.
+It is reasonable to plan depending upon how long the subject or paper is, but 1 hour is a good time to divide by.

 1. Formulate a Strategic, Yet Adaptable Study Schedule